 The practice policy identified infection prevention and control audits should be completed twice a year.
-The latest audit was completed in December 2017 and scored 98%.
-An internal review between the last two audits had addressed issues and increased staff awareness.
+The latest audits were completed in June 2017 and January 2018.

-The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment which had been updated in July 2016.
+The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment which had been updated in January 2018.